yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 See ["OpenWrtDocs/Installing"] for generic installation instructions.

 == Software based method ==
-Reflash the unit using the [:OpenWrtViaTftp: TFTP] method.
+Reflash the unit using the [:OpenWrtViaTftp:TFTP] method.

 == Serial console ==
 Important information about connecting a serial console can be found in ["OpenWrtDocs/Customizing"].